BCLibraries/burns-exhibits/.github/ISSUE_TEMPLATE/bug_report.md

 **Describe the bug**
 A clear and concise description of what the bug is.

+**Link to example**
+Link to an example of the bug, either in the repository (using http://localhost:1313) or to an exhibit in production.

 **To Reproduce**
 Steps to reproduce the behavior:
 1. Go to '...'